-Child & Youth Services offers either a two or four week vacation/leave option per registration year for each child enrolled in the Child Development Center and Family Child Care programs to include full day care, Part day Preschool, and other regularly scheduled Part Day Care services.
+Child & Youth Services offers either a two- or four-week vacation/leave option per registration year for each child enrolled in the Child Development Center and Family Child Care programs to include full day care, Part Day Preschool, and other regularly scheduled Part Day Care services.
 The option selection must be done at time of registration and cannot be changed until the next registration.
-If you choose the 4-week leave/vacation fee option your monthly fees will be higher than for families who choose the 2-week increments.
-An advance written notice of at least two weeks is required to take leave/vacation.
-Vacation must be used in increments of five consecutive days (i.e., 5 day time blocks: Monday - Friday, Tuesday-Friday and Monday).
+If you choose the 4-week leave/vacation fee option, your monthly fees will be higher than for families who choose the 2-week increments.
+An advance written notice of 2 weeks is required to take leave/vacation.
+Vacation must be used in increments of five consecutive days (i.e., 5-day increment time blocks: Monday - Friday, Tuesday-Friday, and Monday).